cilium/cilium/Documentation/operations/upgrade.rst

 It also affects versions prior to 1.17 because, during an upgrade, the ``policy-cidr-match-mode`` is set to ``nodes``.
 This could potentially alter the traffic patterns, either allowing or denying traffic that was not previously allowed or denied.
-For more details about this configuration, see the [Cilium documentation](https://docs.cilium.io/en/latest/security/policy/language/#selecting-nodes-with-cidr-ipblock).
+For more details about this configuration, see the `Cilium documentation <https://docs.cilium.io/en/latest/security/policy/language/#selecting-nodes-with-cidr-ipblock>`_.

 Mitigation
 ----------